TheOdinProject/curriculum/html_css/v2/main-course/grid-lessons/advanced_grid_properties.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 Notice how the tracks stay at `20%` of the width of the container until they hit the minimum or maximum thresholds?
-Fun on a bun!

 Using `clamp()` and `minmax()` are fantastic methods for making grids more responsive while ensuring we don't hit critical breakpoints that make our website look bad.
 This is imperative when using images and elements that may have a tendency to overflow or render in undesirable ways when pushed to extreme sizes.